 Suggerimento

 Il vantaggio di usare le opzioni fornite dalle librerie di strumentazione, quando sono disponibili, è che l'intero contesto sia disponibile.
 Di conseguenza, gli utenti possono effettuare una selezione per aggiungere o filtrare altri attributi.
-Ad esempio, l'opzione enrich nella libreria di strumentazione HttpClient consente agli utenti di accedere allo stesso HttpRequestMessage.
+Ad esempio, l'opzione enrich nella libreria di strumentazione HttpClient consente agli utenti di accedere all'oggetto httpRequestMessage stesso.
 Da lì, possono selezionare qualsiasi elemento e archiviarlo come attributo.

 Molte librerie di strumentazione offrono un'opzione di arricchimento.
 Per indicazioni, vedere i file leggimi delle singole librerie di strumentazione: